 What to Do After an Accident

 First and foremost, you must make sure that you and anyone else that needs medical attention are taken care of.
-After that, it’s time to consult a Tampa auto accident lawyer in FL from Jeff Murphy Law.
+After that, it’s time to consult a Tampa auto accident lawyer from Jeff Murphy Law.
 There are also a few things to do immediately before vacating the scene of the crash:

 - Call the police